3D Cone Beam CAT Scan (CBCT) Caldwell NJ

 - “If the wisdom tooth is deemed to be in close proximity to the mandibular canal, then a CBCT or CAT Scan should be ordered for further evaluation.
 A single panoramic radiograph could be insufficient owing to image disturbance compare with a CAT Scan.
 However, CBCT is the gold standard owing to lower radiation exposure and lower cost compared with CT.”
 J Oral Maxillofacial Surgery 73:1672-1685, 2015

-Dr. Kirsch and Dr. Jacobs will only recommend this exam after careful consideration and in an effort to provide you with the best possible diagnosis and treatment.
+Drs.
+Kirsch, Jacobs and Zambetti will only recommend this exam after careful consideration and in an effort to provide you with the best possible diagnosis and treatment.